How to add a feedback form to a static website without a backend.

 A public form quickly starts receiving spam.

-For simple forms, often a built-in math captcha is sufficient:
+For simple forms, a built-in math captcha is often sufficient:

 7 + 4 = ?